 The Java software Discourse Network Analyzer (DNA) is a qualitative content analysis tool with network export facilities.
 You import text files and annotate statements that persons or organizations make, and the program will return network matrices of actors connected by shared concepts.
-There is also an R package called rDNA for integration with the statistical computing environment R. The stable version is 1.32, and there is a beta version of the new DNA 2.0.
+There is also an R package called rDNA for integration with the statistical computing environment R. The most recent version is the new DNA 2.0.

 You can find lots of information including screenshots and a user manual on the project homepage on GitHub:

 - Check out the wiki for more information: https://github.com/leifeld/dna/wiki

 I wrote the Discourse Network Analyzer for my PhD project on "Discourse Networks and German pension politics."
 I won two research awards for this work and an honorable mention from the APSA Political Networks Section.

 texreg: Conversion of Statistical Model Output in R to LaTeX and HTML Tables

 texreg is a package for the statistical computing environment R. It can be used to create fancy tables from regression output (e.g., for publication purposes).
 The tables are available in several formats: LaTeX, HTML, and ASCII text.

 Project homepage on GitHub: github.com/leifeld/texreg

 Article about texreg in the Journal of Statistical Software: www.jstatsoft.org/v55/i08/